lmfcanet/LMFCA-Net/README.md

 # LMFCA-Net
 Official repository for LMFCA-Net: A Lightweight Model for Multi-Channel Speech Enhancement with Efficient Narrow-Band and Cross-Band Attention.

-Source codes will be made avaliable soon.
+Source codes will be made available soon.